 - What goes into my yellow-lid bin?

 Only recycle household containers from your kitchen, bathroom, laundry or office (glass containers, steel cans, aluminium cans and foil, rigid plastic containers, paper and cardboard).
 Only recycle plastics numbered 1 to 6.
 Containers need to be empty, rinsed and drained.
 Remove lids and put them in your yellow-lid bin too.
 Put steel container lids inside their tins if possible.
-If dropping items at our Chaston St site, we only take plastic numbered 1, 2 and 5.
 Remember, ‘when in doubt throw it out’ into red-lid bin.

-Putting the wrong items in the bin affects our workers’ safety, costs us thousands of dollars in landfill fees - $135/tonne, damages our machinery, slows the recycling process, makes the workplace unpleasant and unsafe, and contaminates recyclable items.
+Recycling your containers with food or fluid remaining and putting the wrong items in the bin affects our workers’ safety, costs us thousands of dollars in landfill fees ($145/tonne), damages our machinery, slows the recycling process, makes the workplace unpleasant, contaminates recyclable items, and reduces the value of our products.

 - What cannot go into my yellow-lid bin?